Mr R Darling Head of Education – Primary

-Mrs Docking is the Executive Principal of ‘The Inspire Education Trust’.
-She takes a strategic lead on the direction of the schools on an individual and group basis.
-Through her tenacious approach she is able to share knowledge and expertise throughout the schools network and ensure parents, children and teachers have the best support and advice available.
+Mr Darling is the Head of Education (Primary) of ‘The Inspire Education Trust’.
+He takes a strategic lead on the direction of the schools on an individual and group basis.
+Through his tenacious approach he is able to share knowledge and expertise throughout the schools network and ensure parents, children and teachers have the best support and advice available.

-Mrs Harrison leads the whole school to ensure all children reach their potential.
+Mrs Jones leads the whole school to ensure all children reach their potential.
 She works directly with class teachers to review children’s attainment.
-Where there are concerns regarding progress, she works with Miss Smith to look at the available provision and support to ensure each child makes progress and achieves to the best of their ability..
+Where there are concerns regarding progress, she works with Mrs Chambers to look at the available provision and support to ensure each child makes progress and achieves to the best of their ability.

 Mrs B Pleasance